 This book is a bestselling toolkit for creating, building, and maintaining a strong brand.
 From research and analysis through to brand strategy; design development through to application design; identity standards through to launch and governance – Designing Brand Identity offers brand managers, marketers, and designers a proven, universal five-phase process for creating and implementing effective brand identity.

 Enriched by case studies showcasing successful world-class brands, the book takes a detailed look at the latest trends in branding, including social networks, mobile devices, global markets, apps, video, and virtual brands.

 Priced at £25.69 | Buy the Book

 8. Pantone: The Twentieth Century in Color by Leatrice Eiseman

 Pantone, the worldwide colour authority, invites you on a luxurious visual tour of one hundred transformative years with Pantone: The Twentieth Century in Color.
 From the Pale Gold (15-0927 TPX) and Almost Mauve (12-2103 TPX) of the 1900 Universal Exposition in Paris to the Rust (18-1248 TPX) and Midnight Navy (19-4110 TPX) of the countdown to the Millennium, the 20th century brimmed with colour.
 Longtime Pantone collaborators and colour gurus Leatrice Eiseman and Keith Recker identify more than 200 touchstone works of art, products and fashion and carefully match them with official Pantone palettes to reveal the trends, radical shifts, and resurgences of various hues.

 Priced at £22.94 | Buy the Book

-Read this book and gain twenty years experience in how to think like a creative, act like a businessman, and design like a god.
-This book is practical and immediate, without being condescending or overly technical.
+Read this book and gain twenty years experience in how to think like a creative, act like a business person, and design like a god.
+This book is practical and immediate without being condescending or overly technical.
 Know Your Onions gives away the secrets of graphic design.

 Priced at £10.47 | Buy the Book